-We work in units where \hbar is equal to one unless otherwise noted.
+We work in units where \hbar and k_B are equal to one unless otherwise noted.

 Please tell me if you find typos or errors or violations of the rules above.

 0.3 Lightning quantum mechanics reminder Axioms of quantum mechanics (QM) for an isolated system.